guybedford/es-module-shims/README.md

 * Importing JSON
 * Importing Web Assembly (note, there is an [open issue on how to handle the 4KB imposed limit](https://github.com/guybedford/es-module-shims/issues/1))

+In addition a custom [fetch hook](#fetch-hook) can be implemented allowing for streaming in-browser transform workflows.

 Because we are still using the native module loader the edge cases work out comprehensively, including:

 * Live bindings in ES modules